Tensions in $e^+e^-\to\pi^+\pi^-(\gamma)$ measurements: the new landscape of data-driven hadronic vacuum polarization predictions for the muon $g-2$: Reappraisal of spectral functions

 The $\tau$ spectral function $v_{\pi^-\pi^0}(s)$ in the $\pi^-\pi^0$ channel is defined by \beqn v_{\pi^-\pi^0}(s) &=& \frac{m_\tau^2}{6\,|V_{ud}|^2}\, \frac{B_{\pi^-\pi^0}} {B_{e}}\, \frac{1}{N_{\pi^-\pi^0}}\frac{d N_{\pi^-\pi^0}}{ds} \\ & & \times\, \left(1-\frac{s}{m_\tau^2}\right)^{\!\!-2}\! \left(1+\frac{2s}{m_\tau^2}\right)^{\!\!-1} \frac{R_\mathrm{IB}(s)}{S_\mathrm{EW}} \,, \nonumber \eeqn with

 and where $(1/N_{\pi^-\pi^0})dN_{\pi^-\pi^0}/ds$ is the normalised invariant mass-squared ($s$) spectrum of the $\pi^-\pi^0$ final state obtained from the combination of spectra from several experiments, $B_{\pi^-\pi^0}$ ($B_{e}$) are the corresponding $\tau$ branching fractions (final state photon radiation implied), and $S_\mathrm{EW}$ is an electroweak radiative correction.
 The $s$-dependent isospin-breaking (IB) corrections are included in $R_\mathrm{IB}(s)$.
 In Eq.~(\ref{eq:rib}), $\beta_{0,-}$ denote the pion velocities in the two-pion CM system for the $\pi^+\pi^-$ and $\pi^-\pi^0$ final states, respectively. $G_\mathrm{EM}(s)$ is the radiative function, correcting from the $\pi^-\pi^0(\gamma)$ to the $\pi^+\pi^-$ final states, requiring the addition of the specific FSR contribution to the neutral case.
 Several model-dependent approaches exist for the small long-distance radiative correction $G_\mathrm{EM}(s)$.
 The pioneering work of Cirigliano-Ecker-Neufeld~\cite{Cirigliano:2001er} used Chiral Perturbation Theory (ChPT), while vector dominance was the basis of further work by Lopez Castro \textit{et al.}~\cite{Flores-Baez:2006yiq}.
 The two methods have been known to be in good agreement.
 More recently, other studies extended the order in ChPT while satisfying short-distance constraints~\cite{Miranda:2020wdg}.
 Additional free parameters, however, deteriorate the precision of the prediction.
 In the longer term, lattice QCD based estimates are expected to become available~\cite{bruno-bern} and will provide an important cross check.
-The form factor ratio ${F_0}/{F_-}$ takes into account the different masses and widths of the charged and neutral $\rho$ mesons and the $\rho$\,--\,$\omega$ interference only present in the neutral final state.\footnote{The idea of significant $\rho$\,--\,$\gamma$ mixing, motivated by the well-founded $Z$\,--\,$\gamma$ mixing in high-energy $e^+e^-$ collisions, was put forward by F.~Jegerlehner~\cite{Jegerlehner:2011ti} and introduced large IB corrections on top of what had been previously estimated.
-However, a justification for applying the same $Z$\,--\,$\gamma$ formalism to the composite $\rho$ meson was never given.
-It was exacerbated by the proposal to reverse the correction and apply it to $e^+e^-$ rather than $\tau$ data~\cite{reverse-rho-gamma}.
-In a consistent dispersive approach of the pion form factor there is no room for $\rho$\,--\,$\gamma$ mixing as differences between charged and neutral $\rho$ line shapes are embedded in their respective resonance parameters (mass, width)~\cite{private-colangelo}.
-The consideration of $\rho$\,--\,$\gamma$ mixing is therefore dropped.}
+The form factor ratio ${F_0}/{F_-}$ takes into account the different masses and widths of the charged and neutral $\rho$ mesons and the $\rho$\,--\,$\omega$ interference only present in the neutral final state.